schrau24/FlowProcessing/utilities/doc/FlowProcessing_User_Manual.md

 ### Data needed  <a name="data-needed"></a>
 The tool optionally works on 4D flow in different formats, listed and explained below.
 For other formats, please contact e.m.schrauben@amsterdamumc.nl to update functionality.
 #### Philips .par / .rec <a name="philips-parrec"></a>
 Reconstructed .par / .rec files from a Philips 4D flow acquisition can be directly loaded in.
 All files shouled be located within a single folder.
-The files needed are as follows:\
+The typical fileordering would be as follows as follows:\
 SUBJECTID or other identifier_1.par, SUBJECTID or other identifier_1.rec\
 SUBJECTID or other identifier_2.par, SUBJECTID or other identifier_2.rec\
 SUBJECTID or other identifier_3.par, SUBJECTID or other identifier_3.rec

+Note: some delayed reconstructed Philips .par / .rec data does not fit this data structure.
+The tool will try to parse the different .par files and load them accordingly.

 #### Siemens dicom <a name="siemens-dicom"></a>
 Reconstructed Siemens .dcm files can be recursively loaded in (note, this option can be time-consuming).
 All files shouled be located within 4 folders with the following format:\
 one folder with the magnitude dicoms, and 3 folders with the separate velocity directions\
 note the naming of these folders does not matter as velocity information is gathered directly from the dicom headers

+#### Pre-processed mrStruct files <a name="mrstruct"></a>
+Pre-processed mrStruct files, which are exported from the Northwestern Matlab based tool, consist of a mag_struct.mat and vel_struct.mat, which load directly into this tool.\
+Note this data does not contain orientation information.

 ### Starting the tool  <a name="starting-the-tool"></a>
 Within Matlab, navigate to the folder containing FlowProcessing.m.
 Type this into your command window:\